 - I then did some math and added in another 10% of my income into a 457(b) plan.
 I plan to increase this number at some point, but right off the bat, that’s 21.5% of my pre-tax income put away into tax-advantaged retirement savings.

 - I made no changes to my Roth IRA or HSA – I’m still maxing them out at $5,500 and $3,350 respectively (the contribution limits in 2016).
 Add it all together, and I’m still saving a ton of money, despite taking the huge pay cut.

 My salary might have dropped significantly, but I’m still doing alright I think.

 If You Understand That Your Income Can Be Volatile, You’ll Never Be Stuck.

-When I left my job at the big law firm, I was doing really bad mentally.
+When I left my job in big law, I was doing really bad mentally.
 My motivation was low.
 I was frustrated with the work.
-I wasn’t satisfied.
-And I was stressed and anxious.
-I needed to make the change, and when I saw the opportunity to get out of there, I took it.
+And I was constantly stressed and anxious.
+I needed to make the change, so when I saw the opportunity to get out of there, I took it.

-I think that if you understand that your income is not guaranteed to always go up, and always live on less, you’ll find that you’re never stuck working for a certain level of paycheck.
-The world will really open up.
+I think that if you understand that your income is not guaranteed to always go up and you opt to always live on less, you’ll find that the world really opens up to you.